Yes, you can order your own thyroid lab tests

 Because thyroid lab tests are considered to be routine they are almost always covered by insurance and usually at 100% (your mileage may vary based on your insurance company, though).

-One of the reasons it took me so long to write about doing your own at home testing is because I really want thyroid patients to try and get their own doctors to work with them and order these tests.
+One of the reasons it took me so long to write about doing your own at-home testing is that I really want thyroid patients to try and get their own doctors to work with them and order these tests.

 Having said that, I also recognize that there are some people who have exhausted all of their local options and are desperate for some help.